Cat Hiding Behavior: When to Worry & When It's Normal

 | 6 | Disappears for >24 hours indoors | Something's wrong | Immediate vet visit |

-What You Can Do When Your Cat’s Gone Full Hermit Mode
+What to Do When Your Cat Goes Full Hermit Mode

 You can't exactly negotiate with a cat, but you can make them feel safer.